File Size: 16.0 MB

 The seven basic tools of quality is a designation given to a fixed set of graphical techniques identified as being most helpful in troubleshooting issues related to quality.
 They are called basic because they are suitable for people with little formal training in statistics and because they can be used to solve the vast majority of quality-related issues.

-The seven basic tools of quality or seven QC tools as they are commonly called, are tools which arrange problem areas, put data into diagrams, surface problem areas and clearly bring up any hidden truth.
+The seven basic tools of quality or seven basic Quality Control (QC) tools as they are commonly called, are tools which arrange problem areas, put data into diagrams, surface problem areas and clearly bring up any hidden truth.
 These tools are not for experts alone but for the use of everyone in their daily work.
 A problem solving team's successes are dependent on the familiarity and ease with which these tools are used.

-In this training presentation, you will be able to teach employees how to use the tools in their daily work or as part of the structured Plan-Do-Check-Act (PDCA) approach to problem solving.
+In this Seven Basic Tools of Quality PPT training presentation, you will be able to teach employees how to use the tools in their daily work or as part of the structured Plan-Do-Check-Act (PDCA) approach to problem solving.
 The basic tools can also be applied in A3 problem solving, 8D (Eight Disciplines) problem solving, Yellow Belt Lean Six Sigma projects, Green Belt Lean Six Sigma projects, Kaizen events, TPM Focused Improvement projects, etc.

 Cause & Effect Diagram